Methods of payment Abuse

 echo "Hello world"

-$ sudo chmod ugo+x /path_to_script_name/script_name.sh
+$ sudo chmod ugo+x /script_path/script_name.sh

-Next, in the main menu of the system you need to launch the "Automatically Run Applications" utility.
+Next, in the main menu of the system, you need to launch the "Automatically Run Applications" utility.

 Автоматически запускаемые приложения